-Tigernut flour seems to be a really good option as an alternative gluten-free or Paleo flour.
-I haven’t tried it yet but I plan to soon.
-I’ve got the best Paleo Tigernut flour recipes below to try it out on.
-How about you, have you tried Tigernut flour recipes?
-Do you want to try it?
-When you do try it, let me know how it turns out because I would love to know how you like it.
+It seems to be a really good option as an alternative grain-free or Paleo flour.
+I haven't tried it yet but I plan to soon.
+How about you, have you tried any of these recipes?
+If not, when you do try it, let me know how it turns out because I would love to know how you like it.

 1. Tortillas - Eat Beautiful

-Tapioca Flour – Tigernut Flour Coconut Oil – Real Salt – Water
+Tapioca Flour - Coconut Oil - Real Salt - Water

 Tortillas can complete a meal a lot of the time.
 With this recipe, you can make wraps or any Mexican dish you like.
 Wraps are good for lunch, dinner or even breakfast.
 The best thing about these wraps is you don't have to roll them out.
 You can make 6 tortillas without too much work.
 They are rich in resistant starch, complex carbs which means they are good for blood sugar levels, energy and super healthy for digestion.

-Applesauce – Maple Syrup – Palm Shortening – Vanilla – Tigernut Flour – Cassava Flour – Carob Powder – Baking Soda
+Applesauce - Maple Syrup - Palm Shortening - Vanilla - Cassava Flour - Carob Powder - Baking Soda

 These brownies are fudgy and sweet and bit cakey because the cassava flour helps with the texture.
 They would be yummy with a big glass of coconut milk.
-Brownies are a very popular dessert made with Tigernut Flour.
-You’ll really want to try making these.
+You'll really want to try making these.

 3. Homemade Teddy Grahams - Purely Twins

 Flax Meal - Baking Powder - Cinnamon - Coconut Sugar - Coconut Oil - Coconut Milk